argonne-lcf/GettingStarted/AI_frameworks/ai_at_scale.md

 | N256xR12 | 347 | 246 | 41% |
 | N512xR12 | 367 | 290 | 27% |

-These are the average timing of 7 iterations of the _Allreduce_ measured on the rank 0 (we left the first 2 and the last iteration out of the averaging).
+These are the average timings of 7 iterations of the _Allreduce_ measured on rank 0 (we left the first 2 and the last iteration out of the averaging).
 The _Allreduce_ is done with a single communicator.
 Complicated situations, for example the data parallel _Allreduce_ in large language model training, which involves sub-communicators for specific group of ranks, we expect the performance penalty to be even higher.

-> **Note**: These results are just an illustrative example, more trials and statistics based upon run to run variation needs to be performed.
+This simple example illustrates that appropriately setting the `--cpu-bind` argument of the `mpiexec` command can result in significant speedups.
+We encourage you to test various binding configurations to find the most appropriate one for you particular model or application.

 We have run a comprehensive set of tests to measure the performance of different oneCCL configurations when training various deep learning models at scale.
 Though the best oneCCL configuration is application dependent, we have identified a set of [optimal settings](https://docs.alcf.anl.gov/aurora/data-science/frameworks/oneCCL/) that work well for most applications and made those available in a dedicated module, called `frameworks_optimized`.